roundrobine/video-rental/README.md

 ### Elasticsearch

-I have decided to use Elasticsearch to enable intelligent, fast and reliable a search for all business objects in the Video Rental Store.
+I have decided to use Elasticsearch to enable intelligent, fast and reliable search for all business objects in the Video Rental Store.
 So before running the application in dev or prod mode it is a requirement to start an elasticsearch container using docker-compose script.
 Spring Data Elasticsearch is used, with the help of Spring Data Jest.
 Spring Data Jest which allows communication with Elasticsearch’s REST API.
 It disables Spring Boot’s autoconfiguration and uses its own instead.
 All package has new subpackage, called “search”, that holds all Elasticsearch repositories.